-Younger coppice poles have been used from earliest times to construct dwellings and fences, typically with durable species such as sweet chestnut and oak if these were available.
+Younger coppice poles have been used from earliest times to construct dwellings and fences, typically with durable species such as sweet chestnut and oak, if these were available.
 Hazel is less durable, but widespread and capable of producing large quantities of long clean rods.
-Such characteristics are ideal for a variety of products, such as woven panels used as 'hurdles' for fencing animals, 'wattle and daub' (in-filled stick and mud walls in timber framed buildings) and even small, round, skin covered boats called coracles that were used in England during the 'Iron Age' (Figure 5).
+Such characteristics are ideal for a variety of products, such as woven panels used as 'hurdles' for fencing animals; 'wattle and daub', which is an in-filled stick and mud wall in timber framed buildings; and even small, round, skin covered boats called 'coracles', which were used in England during the Iron Age (Figure 5).